zeon-studio-portal/barry-portfolio-nextjs/content/sections/testimonials.md

     quote: "“BARRY LIGHTS UP AUDIENCES AS A SOULFUL SPEAKER WHO GENEROUSLY GIFTS\_THE SECRETS TO WORK & LIFE SUCCESS.”"
   - enable: true
     name: Klaas Weima
-    image: ''
+    image: /energize.png
     designation: CEO & Founder
     company: Energize
     quote: >-
-      “Barry is an energetic speaker and consultant and blew my clients away during an e-mail workshop we held in Amsterdam.
-Highly recommendable..”
+      “Barry is an energetic speaker and consultant and blew my clients away during an workshop we held in Amsterdam.
+Highly recommended.”
 draft: false
 ---